 Four Emperors, Four Capitals

 By the time of Diocletian in the late 3rd century, it was already clear that Rome no longer occupied the position of the capital of the Roman Empire.
-During the period known as the tetrarchy, when you had four emperors ruling, none of them used Rome as their capital.
+During the period known as the tetrarchy, when four emperors ruled, none of them used Rome as their capital.
 Constantine’s father and Constantine himself ruled in Germany, on the Rhine frontier.
 The senior emperor in the West usually resided in Milan, in northern Italy.
 The senior emperor in the East was usually somewhere in Turkey; Diocletian’s capital was at Nicomedia.
 The junior emperor generally lived at Antioch in Syria.
 Major cities were chosen that were closer to frontiers and closer to the resources necessary to battle barbarians and suppress rebels.